Near-Optimal Best-of-Both-Worlds Fairness for Few Agents

 We note that if both agents satisfy this condition, we instead construct $\mathcal{Y}^1$ by swapping $r$ and $l$, thereby preserving all guarantees and ensuring that each agent has an equal chance to receive her top-valued bundle in the allocation.

 \begin{enumerate} \item \textbf{Value guarantees for agents 2 and 3.} Agents~2 and~3 each receive their top-valued bundle in some partition, twice.
 By \cref{lem:guarantee-value}, each agent $t \in \{2,3\}$ receives, over the two allocations combined, bundles whose total value is at least $v_t(M)-MMS_t$.
-More so, since each agent values her bundle above her proportional share, she receives at least her MMS share. \item \textbf{EEFX/EFX Guarantees:} Agent $r\in \{2,3\}$ receives her top-valued bundle in the allocation -- and therefore she is EFX satisfied (\cref{obs:top-is-EFX}).
-Agent $l\in \{2,3\}$ receives a bundle valued at least her proportional share, and therefore, by $\cref{lem:bundle-at-least-prop-is-EEFX}$, she is EEFX satisfied.
-Finally, we notice that as the divider's bundle is a bundle from her original MMS-EFX partition, the divider (agent 1) is EFX satisfied. \end{enumerate} We note that in this case, every agent receives her MMS share.
+Moreover, since each agent values her bundle above her proportional share, she receives at least her MMS share. \item \textbf{EEFX/EFX Guarantees:} Agent $r\in \{2,3\}$ receives her top-valued bundle in the allocation -- and therefore she is EFX-satisfied (\cref{obs:top-is-EFX}).
+Agent $l\in \{2,3\}$ receives a bundle valued at least her proportional share, and therefore, by $\cref{lem:bundle-at-least-prop-is-EEFX}$, she is EEFX-satisfied.
+Finally, we notice that as the divider's bundle is a bundle from her original MMS-EFX partition, the divider (agent 1) is EFX-satisfied. \end{enumerate} We note that in this case, every agent receives her MMS share.

 From this point onward, we assume that no such agent \( r \) exists.